saambarati/profiles/readme.md

     pStream.pipe(process.stdout)

-`ProfilesStream` just listens in on the `profile` event and emits JSON buffers that have the following format:
+`ProfilesStream` just listens in on the `"profile"` event and emits JSON `Buffer` objects that have the following format:

-    {'name' : aName, 'val': aValue}
+    {'name' : nameOfStatOrTime, 'val': itsValue}

 ##### MIT License